 Just like any usual country, you can pay using your card everywhere; from hotels to restaurants and all other establishments.
 Although small shops only admit cash for small purchase and transactions, ATM machines are also everywhere.
 Just be mindful of still having some cash on you for emergency purposes or just to be sure.

-Things to know about culture before visiting Spain
+More Facts About Spain Culture And Things to know before visiting Spain

 6. Choose from 17 Autonomos Region